npsables/hdcore/README.md

 ## Introduction
-Hdcore-ts helps with hardened key generation and transaction problem.
+Hdcore-ts helps with hardened key generation and transaction problems for Hierarchical Deterministic Wallets.
+(Haven't deal with utxo blockchain)

 ## Installation